dotnet/runtimelab/README.md

 # .NET Runtime - Native AOT

 This branch contains experimental fork of CoreCLR [.NET runtime](http://github.com/dotnet/runtime) optimized for the [Native AOT Form factor](https://github.com/dotnet/designs/blob/main/accepted/2020/form-factors.md#native-aot-form-factors).
 The ahead-of-time (AOT) toolchain can compile .NET application into a native (architecture specific) single-file executable.
 It can also produce standalone dynamic or static libraries that can be consumed by applications written in other programming languages.
+This branch contains the experimental feature of compiling to LLVM to target Web Assembly at present and other LLVM targets in the future.

 ## Samples